 It was the first time I felt suffocated at the bottom of the pool.
-The quiet was disrupted by the ear-splitting thought I would be the next Quasimodo; I’d have nobody to sit with during lunch; A hobby turned into a chore.
+The quiet atmosphere was disrupted by an ear-splitting thought that I would be the next Quasimodo; I’d have nobody to sit with during lunch; a hobby turned into a chore.

 At age 15, I stopped swimming altogether.
 To have my bones curve into an S!
 I recalled thinking Superman was overrated.
-In fact, I resented anything that reminded me of the things I couldn’t control—including my hobby and NaiNai.
+I resented anything that reminded me of the things I couldn’t control—including my hobby and NaiNai.

-My sweet NaiNai, who makes my favourite Rendang, passed down the disorder to me!
-Feeling zero remorse; calls were never answered, and no meals eaten.
-October 1st, I showed up on her doorstep with an uninspired ‘Happy Birthday’ but the sight stunned me.
-I found her in the kitchen; agony sewn into NaiNai’s face.
+My sweet NaiNai, who makes my favorite Rendang, passed down the disorder to me.
+Feeling zero remorse; her calls were never answered, and I refused to eat her meals.
+October 1st, I showed up on her doorstep with an uninspired ‘Happy Birthday’.
+I rang her bell multiple times, but she didn’t answered..
+I got in with an extra key and found her in the kitchen; agony was sewn into her face.
 A look I was too familiar with.
 One never knew where the next pain might be—the side of your hip, the nape of your neck, your lower back…

 Overwhelmed with guilt, I tried to blame the common enemy.
 NaiNai frittered my cynical thoughts and responded: “All we need is one act of insane bravery to accept change and you might be surprised.”

 I learned that NaiNai couldn’t alleviate her pain since she couldn’t swim.
 Her meek attitude sparked a realization that in life, the only constant thing is uncertainty.
-I figured change wasn’t like the rice-cooker papa bought last week—it has no warranty.
+I figured change wasn’t like the rice-cooker that papa bought last week—it has no warranty.
 Change reeks of 50-50 scenarios I would mull over for hours.
 And if I did embrace newness, I’d have to edit an insane amount of data in my record book, but it could feel like diving headfirst into the pool.
-It could feel like losing my first milk tooth.
+It could feel like losing my first tooth.
 Thus, began my journey to teach NaiNai how to swim.

 Baby steps.
 I began documenting change as a means of improvement.

 Every Wednesday, NaiNai brought warm Oolong and her game face on.
-I could tell she’s scared, but there was glee with every handhold and ‘trust me’ between us.
+I could tell she’s scared, but there was glee with every handhold and a trust between us.
 Papa helped, supporting NaiNai’s weight by directing arm movements and the required balance for her to stay afloat.
 Sure, there were days where NaiNai’s steps couldn’t reach the pool.
 There were bleak hours where NaiNai would panic.
 There were times I’d be the one in pain.
 But Wednesday is my favorite day again.
-I no longer wait until our lessons are over, instead I sit in wonder as I cheer NaiNai on.
+I’m no longer impatient for our lesson to be finished, instead I sit in wonder as I cheer NaiNai on.

 Seeing NaiNai dance in the kitchen to Que Sera Sera made me comprehend that change has always been a two-sided coin.
 The risk triples but the reward stretches to the horizon.
 And when the coin lands on the right side…the joy, the absolute joy…

-7 years ago, if Papa check the monster under my bed, change would say hello.
+7 years ago, if Papa had checked for a monster under my bed, change would look at him directly in the eyes and say hello.
 Today, I look for opportunities to be surprised in every corner, starting with the Scoliosis-prevention swimming class I created.

-NaiNai armed me with the mindset to have the courage to change the things I can yet embrace any circumstances.
-I’m tall (and brave) enough to ride Giant Goliath in Six Flags yet won’t cramp up during my 24-hour flight to America.
-And if I ever need to catch up to my lanky peers…
+NaiNai armed me with the mindset to have the courage and embrace any frailty .
+I’m tall (and brave) enough to ride Giant Goliath in Six Flags yet won’t cramp up during a 24-hour flight to America.
+And, if I ever need to catch up to my lanky peers…

-Well, I’d wear high heels over flats any day.
+Well, that’s what high heels are for, right?